 Change the 7th paragraph of this subclause as follows:

-The values of the Multi-TID, Compressed Bitmap, and GCR BA Type subfields of the BA Control field determines which of the BlockAck frame variants is represented, as indicated in the Table 9-24 (BlockAck frame variant encoding).The GCR field indicates whether the BlockAck frame was sent in response to a GCR BlockAckReq frame.
-The GCR field is set to 1 when the BlockAck frame is sent in response to a GCR BlockAckReq frame and set to 0 otherwise.
+The values of the Multi-TID, Compressed Bitmap, and GCR BA Type subfields of the BA Control field determines which of the BlockAck frame variants is represented, as indicated in the Table 9-24 (BlockAck frame variant encoding).

+Change the 7th paragraph of this subclause as follows:

+The BA Type field indicates whether the BlockAck frame was sent in response to a GCR BlockAckReq frame.
+The BA Type is set to GLK-GCR BlockAck or GCR BlockAck when the BlockAck frame is sent in response to a GCR BlockAckReq frame[#7731].

 Compressed BlockAck variant